 Most of the services we provide can be completed by phone, mail, fax and email.
 If you need to record a real estate instrument one option is to use an online eRecording service via one of our electronic recording service partners listed here.
 We apologize for any inconvenience this might create and ask for your continued patience and understanding.

-The Records & Licenses office will be closed on Monday, September 6th, 2021, in observance of Labor Day.
+The Records & Licenses office will be closed on Thursday, November 11th, 2021, in observance of Veteran's Day.

 In the Records and Licenses Division you will find public real property records, such as, deeds, mortgages, liens, easements and subdivision plats among other public records kept safe for permanent retention.
 Marriage licenses are issued and civil marriage ceremonies are performed by the County Clerk every other Tuesday afternoon.
 Additional services provided by the County Clerk's Records and Elections Department include, voter registration, passport applications, election management, domestic partnership registration and dog licensing.